yang-yk/NP-RepMet/Readme.md

 #### Introduction
-This is the codebase for the NeurIPS 2020 paper "Restoring Negative Information in Few-Shot Object Detection".
+This is the codebase for the NeurIPS 2020 paper "**Restoring Negative Information in Few-Shot Object Detection**".
 The code will be continuously improved.
 For any questions/issues, please open an issue in this repository or email me at <yyk17@mails.tsinghua.edu.cn>.
 #### Operating Environment
 The codebase is modified on the basis of RepMet (<https://github.com/jshtok/RepMet>).
 It is built based on Python 2.7, MXNet 1.5.1, and CUDA 10.0.130.
 Other packages include matplotlib, opecv-python, PyYAML, etc. You may need to change some file paths to run the code.